kkaur89/sei54-project-one/README.md

 - Responsive Design.
 - Store the players score to implement Highest Score feature using local storage.
 - Ensure the Winner and End Game elements were are coherent in styling with the rest of the game.
+- Add a link to the retailer website so the player could purchase the handbag.
 - Add sounds.

 ## Key Learnings